ospin-web-dev/FCTGraph/README.md

 ```

 All virtual seeders (e.g. HeaterActuatorSeeder, InSlotSeeder etc.) compose the **FactorySeeder** module, which provides the following static methods (which extend to their children):
-- **static get SEED_METHOD** (virtual) - blows up - informing the user that the class that composed FactorySeeder needs a static `.SEED_METHOD` getter.
-This method should used to call a constructor/factory's creation method
+- **static get SEED_METHOD** (abstract) - blows up - informing the user that the class that composed FactorySeeder needs a static `.SEED_METHOD` getter.
+This method should be used to call a constructor/factory's creation method
-- **static generate** (virtual) - blows up - informing the user that the class that composed FactorySeeder needs a static `.generate` method.
+- **static generate** (abstract) - blows up - informing the user that the class that composed FactorySeeder needs a static `.generate` method.
 This method should be used to create fake data which matches the class SCHEMA
 - **.seedOne** - expects a data object. delegates to `generate` and `SEED_METHOD`
 - **.seedMany** - expects an array of data objects
 - **.seedN** - expects an object and a count